Shakta pithas: List of 18 Maha Shakta pithas

-Sharadha pitha is currently in a ruined state.
+Sharada Peeth is currently in a ruined state.
 Only ruins are found in these places.
 Its ruins are near the Line of Control (LOC) between the Indian and Pakistani-controlled portions of the former princely state of Kashmir and Jammu.
 Instead, Sringeri Sharada pitham, Sringeri in Karnataka even though not a Shakta pithas, is this aspect of the goddess.
 It is believed that Goddess Sharada moved from her ruined temple in Kashmir to live in the new temple in Sringeri.
 Requests have been made by the Hindu community in Pakistan to the Pakistani government to renovate the temple, the issue being raised by former Indian Home minister L. K. Advani to the Pakistan authorities as a confidence-building measure, by increasing the people-to-people cross-border interaction.

 Currently, a new Sharada pitha temple has been inaugurated and consecrated by the Indian Government and the Sringeri Sharada Peetham in 2023, in Kupwara district, Jammu and Kashmir, on the other side of the LOC and much farther from the original temple.
 The Indian Government is planning an international corridor between the old Sharada pitha and India.